MEET THE TEAM

 Graduate Students

 Gabriela earned her B.A. in Psychology from Universidad Javeriana and her M.A. from Universidad de los Andes (Bogotá, Colombia).
-She worked as Lab Manager in the Laboratory of Moral Judgments and Emotions with Santiago Amaya and William Jiménez-Leal.
 Currently, she is a Psychology & Neuroscience PhD student working with Felipe De Brigard and Kevin LaBar trying to disentangle the relationship between forgiveness and memory.
-She is also interested in moral psychology and exhaustion (cognitive and emotional) in the face of adversity.
+Through her Ph.D. project, she

 Anna Smith